Printed circuit board: Early PCBs

 The Austrian engineer Paul Eisler invented the printed circuit as part of a radio set while working in the UK around 1936.
 In 1941 a multi-layer printed circuit was used in German magnetic influence naval mines.

 Around 1943 the United States began to use the technology on a large scale to make proximity fuzes for use in World War II.
 Such fuzes required an electronic circuit that could withstand being fired from a gun, and could be produced in quantity.
-The Centralab Division of Globe Union submitted a proposal which met the requirements: a ceramic plate would be screenprinted with metallic paint for conductors and carbon material for resistors, with ceramic disc capacitors and subminiature vacuum tubes soldered in place.
+The Centralab Division of Globe Union submitted a proposal using thick-film technology which met the requirements.
+A ceramic plate would be screenprinted with metallic paint for conductors and carbon material for resistors, with ceramic disc capacitors and subminiature vacuum tubes soldered in place.
 The technique proved viable, and the resulting patent on the process, which was classified by the U.S. Army, was assigned to Globe Union.
 It was not until 1984 that the Institute of Electrical and Electronics Engineers (IEEE) awarded Harry W. Rubinstein its Cledo Brunetti Award for early key contributions to the development of printed components and conductors on a common insulating substrate.
 Rubinstein was honored in 1984 by his alma mater, the University of Wisconsin-Madison, for his innovations in the technology of printed electronic circuits and the fabrication of capacitors.
 This invention also represents a step in the development of integrated circuit technology, as not only wiring but also passive components were fabricated on the ceramic substrate.